*Call to Schedule a Preventative Maintenance on you Gulfstream Heater Today – Only $99

-There is not much maintenance that needs to be done on your heater.
 Making sure there is good airflow through the evaporator and proper drainage are the two main tasks.
-A garden hose with low-pressure water flow can be used to clean the evaporator coil.
+A foaming coil cleaner can be used to clean the evaporator coil.
 Keep all shrubs trimmed back away from the unit to allow sufficient airflow.

 Caution: Make sure all power is disconnected to the heater prior to washing.

 *Call to Schedule a Corrosion Resist Spray to add years of life to your coil – Only $99

 Clean the coil as needed.
 If located near the ocean, cleaning will need to be done regularly to remove salt and sand.
 Use a very soft brush so as not to bend the coil fins with soapy water to remove any build up.
 Keep the drain holes in the base free of debris to assure proper condensate drainage.